Mohammed-Ryiad-Eiadeh/Meta-Features-Driven-Resource-Allocation-for-Interdependent-Systems-Modeled-by-Attack-Graphs/README.md

    - **Step 8**: Now everything is ready to execute the baselines.

 **Note: Make sure to configure the desired parameters for each file before executing.**

+# Conclusion
+This study proposes an efficient resource allocation strategy for securing interdependent systems controlled by a rational defender.
+By modeling these systems with cyber attack graphs, the research introduces 27 resource allocation methods and node ranking algorithms to guide decision-making within a limited budget, enhancing system security.
+The framework, integrating graph embedding techniques, outperforms leading methods like global best and ARGOSMART.
+Using random walk-based node embeddings, it effectively predicts optimal resource allocation strategies, achieving faster execution times and better security improvements on two datasets.
+Overall, the framework offers a robust solution for decision-making in complex systems, strengthening cybersecurity defenses.

+# References

+[12] A. R. Hota, A. Clements, S. Sundaram, and S. Bagchi.
+2016.
+Optimal and game-theoretic deployment of security investments in interdependent assets.
+In International Conference on Decision and Game Theory for Security.
+101–113.

+[13] S. Jauhar, B. Chen, W. G. Temple, X. Dong, Z. Kalbarczyk, W. H. Sanders, and D. M. Nicol.
+2015.
+Model-based cybersecurity assessment with nescor smart grid failure scenarios.
+In Dependable Computing (PRDC), 2015 IEEE 21st Pacific Rim International Symposium on.
+IEEE, 319–324.

+[14] G. Modelo-Howard, S. Bagchi, and G. Lebanon.
+2008.
+Determining placement of intrusion detectors for a distributed application through bayesian network modeling.
+In International Workshop on Recent Advances in Intrusion Detection.
+Springer, 271–290.

+[15] J. Zeng, S. Wu, Y. Chen, R. Zeng, and C. Wu, ‘‘Survey of Attack Graph Analysis Methods from the Perspective of Data and Knowledge Processing,’’ Security and Communication Networks, vol. 2019, 2019.

+[16] R. A. Rossi and N. K. Ahmed, ‘‘The network data repository with interactive graph analytics and visualization,’’ in Proceedings of the Twenty-Ninth AAAI Conference on Artificial Intelligence, 2015.
+[Online].
+Available: http://networkrepository.com.

 # Contact With Authors